ebemunk/phoenix/README.md

 * `-a | -autolevels` Flag to enable histogram equalization (auto-levels) on output images

 #Compiling
 phoenix depends on OpenCV (2.4.9) and Boost (1.55.0) Libraries.
 Exact versions are probably not required.
 Try `make` to compile.
 The defaults should work if you didn't do anything fancy while compiling OpenCV or Boost, i.e. change default install path.
+You can use the shell scripts in `install_scripts` to compile Boost, OpenCV and then phoenix.
+The scripts are intended for vagrant provisioning, but you can also use it to automatically compile phoenix.
+Don't clone the repository if you will use the scripts, it will do it for you.

 #Outputs
 Here are some examples of phoenix output with the image used in the legendary [Body By Victoria](http://www.hackerfactor.com/blog/?/archives/322-Body-By-Victoria.html) analysis by Neal Krawetz.